Mumbai Central–New Delhi Tejas Rajdhani Express: History

 On 2 October 2000, the Bombay Rajdhani Express was renamed as the Mumbai Rajdhani and began operating daily between Delhi and Mumbai, making it the second Rajdhani service after the Howrah Rajdhani Express to run daily to the national capital.
 On 5 December 2003, marked the introduction of modern Alstom-developed Linke-Hofmann-Busch (LHB) coaches in the Mumbai Rajdhani Express, which allowed for an increase in maximum speed from 120 km/h to 130 km/h.
 Subsequently, the maximum speed of the Mumbai Rajdhani and its counterpart, the August Kranti Rajdhani Express, was briefly increased to 140 km/h in 2010 as part of an experimental project, but was later reverted back to 130 km/h.
 On 19 July 2021, under the Rajdhani upgradation project, the Mumbai Rajdhani Express was equipped with modern Tejas LHB coaches, leading to its rebranding as the Mumbai Tejas Rajdhani Express.

-Coach Composition
+Coach composition

-The train consists of twelve AC 3 Tier coaches (B1 to B12), five AC 2 Tier coaches (A1 to A5), one AC First Class (H1), one Pantry Car (PC), two End on Generation Car (EOG) / Power Cars and one High Capacity Parcel Van (HCPV).
+The train consists of twelve AC 3 Tier coaches (B1 to B12), five AC 2 Tier coaches (A1 to A5), one AC First Class (H1), one pantry car (PC), two end on generation cars (EOG) / power cars and one high capacity parcel van (HCPV).
 The train is equipped with the modern LHB Tejas rakes, and it shares its rake with the 12953 / 12954 Mumbai Central – H. Nizamuddin August Kranti Rajdhani Express.